 Personal web page

-• He is one of the few professors who has presented in top hackers’ venues (BlackHat USA, Asia), top computer security conferences (ACM CCS, IEEE S&P), top empirical software engineering journals (ESEJ, IEEE TSE) and top risk analysis journals (Risk Analysis).
+- He is one of the few professors who has presented in top hackers’ venues (BlackHat USA, Asia), top computer security conferences (ACM CCS, IEEE S&P), top empirical software engineering journals (ESEJ, IEEE TSE) and top risk analysis journals (Risk Analysis).
 For his work on security and trust in socio-technical systems he has received the Ten years Most Influential Paper Award by the IEEE Requirements Engineering.
 He has coordinated several European > projects (including a multidisciplinary projects with economist, sociologists abd computer scientists on socio-economic aspects of security SECONOMICS).
-He is the coordinator on the H2020 AssureMOSS project on open source security risk assessment and certification (“Written everywhere, Secured in Europe”).
+He is the coordinator on the Sec4AI4Sec Project on Cybersecurity for AI augmented systems.

 You can also find quite a few on Trento’s web page and in Amsterdam’s web page.
 Few highlights can be also foud below.